 In a blackly satirical near future, a thriving industry sells celebrity illnesses to their obsessed fans.
 Employee Syd March's attempts to exploit the system backfire when they involve him in a potentially deadly mystery.

-Much of the blood draw scenes in the film were real.
+All of the close-up shots of needles entering skin in the film are real.
 See more »

 Was this review helpful to you?